lsug/lsug-website/CONTRIBUTING.md

 ## Working on the server

 The server cannot be reloaded on the fly.
-You'll need to restart the website for server code changes to take place.
+You’ll need to restart the website for your changes to take place.

  1. Compile the server.
 	```sh